tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 It is sad to think that our social and political philosophy has remained stuck on the idea that the solution to all our problems had to come from above, from the law, from the State.
 But this is explainable.
 These ideas are instilled every day in the youth in schools and universities, through the monopoly of education.

 ![image](assets/image/06/IMG03.webp)
+_an example of such a monopolistic agent could be a government institution_

 However, as Bastiat reminds us, monopoly excludes progress.